 When using these snapshot isolation levels, it becomes even more important that you boost the resources and enforce best practices for the tempdb database (i.e, using a separate volume that guarantee high speed I/O operations).

 These guidelines provide a starting point as well as useful recommendations for monitoring tasks, database tuning and diagnostics.

-5. Ensure the system user is enabled.
+5. Make sure the system user is enabled

-6. Ensure adequate database access rights.
+6. Make sure adequate database access rights

-Make sure that credentials used for both the Work portal and Scheduler instances are set to use credentials with adequate access rights, as instructed and configured during initial set up.
+Make sure that credentials used for both the Work Portal and Scheduler instances are set to use credentials with adequate access rights, as instructed and configured during initial set up.

 The sample image below displays those rights needed when using SQL Server.